Waikato Institute of Technology: Te Pūkenga, 2020-2025

-That is why on 7 December 2023, shortly after the National-led coalition government won the 2023 election, Minister for Tertiary Education and Skills (Hon Penny Simmonds) announced the beginning of "disestablishing Te Pūkenga as part of [the new governments] 100-day plan."
-Minister Simmonds told Radio New Zealand that "although a lot of money had been spent in terms of employing people at head office [and] Te Pūkenga was not delivering its promised efficiencies."
-Instead of having one organisation to manage all vocational institutions, the current government of the day has indicated that they are "looking at keeping eight to 10 institutions across the country with some shared services where it made sense." h This will allow Wintec to make better regional level decisions (rather than decisions being made centrally by Te Pūkenga (allowing for personalized responses to issues they face).
+Following the formation of a National-led coalition government in November 2023, the Minister for Tertiary Education and Skills Penny Simmonds confirmed that the Government would begin disestablishing Te Pūkenga as part its "100-day plan."
+She told Radio New Zealand that "although a lot of money had been spent in terms of employing people at head office [and] Te Pūkenga was not delivering its promised efficiencies."
+Instead of having one organisation to manage all vocational institutions, the National-led coalition government indicated that they were "looking at keeping eight to 10 institutions across the country with some shared services where it made sense."